gerardburgues/Knn/README.md

 ####This project has been related with university and has been graded with an excellent mark.
 The tests made by university are not currently in the repository.

-#####In the repository there is the Knn algorithm that I used to solve the problem and utils.py ( functions that I made used while coding the algorithm )
+#####In the repository there is the Knn algorithm that I used to solve the problem and utils.py ( functions that I may have used while coding the algorithm )